amenti4k/amenti4k.github.io/_posts/2025-08-15-Compute-Is-Labor-AI-Native-Operator-PE.md

 Orchestration exists because the substrate can hold more context, faster, and in parallel, without pretending the map fits in a meeting.
 The router isn't a cute flowchart; it's a brainstem making a choice every step: do I act, do I fetch, do I ask, do I escalate?
 Confidence, budget, risk.
 Ask, search, call, retry, escalate.
 It's brutally simple and that's why it scales.
 The first time you watch it stage a write, produce a human-readable trace, and roll back cleanly when the risk budget says no, you realize how much of your "process" was just fear management with extra steps.

-But this is where the social physics kick in.
+<span class="marginnote">This is the deepest tension in the piece. <span class="inline-code">Context velocity</span> (how fast the substrate propagates fixes) is near-instant; <span class="inline-code">meaning velocity</span> (how fast humans metabolize change into trust) is glacial.
+The gap between these two speeds is where most deployments die.</span>But this is where the social physics kick in.
 You can raise autonomy all you want; if meaning can't keep up, the system wobbles.
 Context velocity is how fast the substrate learns from a resolved exception and propagates the fix everywhere it applies.
 Meaning velocity is how fast humans metabolize that change into trust.
 The substrate is asymptotic, one exception resolved in Cleveland becomes the default in Calgary before lunch.
-Humans… aren't.
+Humans... aren't.
 We use stories and signatures to coordinate; we need to see the same lesson a few times before we stop clutching the "oh-shit handle."
 That gap, context racing ahead while meaning limps after, is the drag you feel when a flawless demo becomes a month of "can we just loop Legal?"
 It's not stupidity.
 It's ontological lag.

 Designing the human operating envelope is how you close that gap without lying to anyone.
 The mechanics look unromantic, because they are: